Sarah Jane Butfield is the author of international

 A good friend of mine, Robert Fear, has recently been working on one such project.
 Robert has worked with a team of people to produce a second edition of his hugely popular travel memoir, Fred's Diary 1981.

-I would like to congratulate Robert on the launch of the second edition of Fred's Diary 1981 which has changed in a variety of ways.
+I would like to congratulate Roberton the launch of the second edition of Fred's Diary 1981 which has changed in a variety of ways.
 The first thing you will notice is this eye-catching and enticing new cover.

+Robert and his team have worked hard at editing and proofing the content and you will not be disappointed with the results.
 To celebrate the launch, Robert has a new competition running which looks set to be even more popular than his previous travel writing competition because this time he wants your travel highlights in just 50-100 words.
+Robert featured on my blog at Rukia Publishing yesterday and you can find all the details on how to enter his great competition to win some generous prizes.
+Congratulations Robert and good luck to everyone who enters the travel highlights competition.

 Take a look at the second edition of Fred's Diary 1981 on Amazon